 I like the simplicity of the TFSA, but if you’re in a higher tax bracket, contributing to your RRSP might make more sense.
 You’ll have to determine that yourself, which I’ll go over below.

 The TFSA was first introduced to Canadians in 2009, and it has become very popular in recent years.
 Each year, the Canada Revenue Agency (CRA) allows additional contribution room for TFSAs.
 It means that you can contribute the additional amount for that year, plus any rollover contribution room from previous years.

-Assuming that you were 18 in 2009 when the account was introduced, you will have a cumulative contribution room of $75,500.
-The CRA adds an average of $6,000 contribution room each year, adjusted to inflation.
+Assuming that you were 18 in 2009 when the account was introduced, you will have a cumulative contribution room of $88,000 in 2023.

 When you contribute to your TFSA, the money you deposit is already taxed.
 You contribute from your net income, and there is no tax break at the time of contribution.